maxalmonte14/phpcollections/docs/PHPCollections-Collections-Dictionary.md

     ?Dictionary PHPCollections\Collections\Dictionary::sort(callable $callback)

-Sorts the collection data by values applying a given callback.
+Returns a new Dictionary with the values ordered by a given callback if couldn't sort returns null.

 * Visibility: **public**